Afoma/My-Hashnode-Blog-Posts/cku7iawsx0b5fjls1hv9de3gc.md

 In addition to that, Auth0's documentations show finesse, intelligence, and scrupulous editing on the part of the writers and the editors.

 From my research, I have learned that Auth0 pays very well per article published by freelance technical writers.

+Check out the  [Auth0 Apollo Program](https://auth0.com/apollo-program) to see the amazing opportunities that await you in technical writing and evangelism.

 ## freeCodeCamp
 Almost every developer, especially self-taught developers must have come across freeCodeCamp as the platform where people learn everything about software development in an organized path for FREE.